 WestREAP’s main office is at 72 Tudor Street in Hokitika and a satellite office at the Blaketown Rugby Club rooms at 1 Collins Street in Blaketown.

 WestREAP’s area extends from Punakaiki and Totara Flat in the Grey District, to Haast and Jackson Bay in the south of Westland District: a distance of 400 kilometres.

-Structurally,WestREAP is governed by a Board of Trustees, and is led by the Manager, supported by three Sector Coordinators who are responsible for needs analysis, networking and programme delivery.
+Structurally,WestREAP is governed by a Board of Trustees, and is led by the Chief Executive, supported by a team, including the Education Manager and Team Leaders who are responsible for needs analysis, networking and programme delivery.

 WestREAP works with a wide variety of stakeholders to provide supplementary and complementary educational services.
 Our services add value to the educational opportunities that already exist within the region, and provide resources where there is a need.

-WestREAP’s main office base is REAP House in Hokitika with a satellite office in Greymouth.
+WestREAP’s main office base is REAP House in Hokitika with a satellite office at Blaketown in Greymouth.